Steve Sack: Life and career

 Sack was born in Saint Paul, Minnesota.
 His newspaper career began while attending the University of Minnesota, where he illustrated features and drew editorial cartoons for the school paper, The Minnesota Daily.
 Two years later, he was hired as staff cartoonist for The Journal Gazette in Fort Wayne, Indiana.

 After three years, Sack returned to Minnesota to join the Star Tribune.

 He is featured online by Daryl Cagle, another editorial cartoonist, who says:

 Steve Sack is a wonderful cartoonist.
 He draws ... in a painterly, colorful style that is like no other cartoonist.
 I think of Steve as a 'stealth' cartoonist, because his drawing style is sweet, young and charming; but the sweet look is deceptive, Steve is actually one of the harshest cartoonists, skewering his political targets with little mercy.

 Sack's interactive became the most popular thing ever on the Cagle website.

 It was introduced in 2000, and caused problems for the web servers because of the high volume of visitors.

 "The Haunted House returned" in 2005.

 In his free time, Sack enjoys oil painting.
 He lives in the Twin Cities with his wife, Beth.

-Sack announced his retirement from the Star Tribune in April 2022.
+Sack announced his retirement from the Star Tribune in April 2022, due to the loss of use of his right arm, which was a long-term effect of cancer treatment.

+In 2026, Sack announced that he would return to cartooning, publishing weekly comics at MinnPost.